Best Things To Do At Ground Zero In New York City

 Lower Manhattan has a number of tourist attractions such as Battery Park, Wall Street and its Charging Bull, City Hall, the New York Supreme Court and Trinity Church, among others.
 But if there is one thing that attracts thousands of tourists to this area, it is New York's Financial District.
 Here, among hundreds of suit-wearing executives, you'll discover imposing buildings such as the New York Stock Exchange and the famous buffalo, which you'll have to pet for good luck.

 In this area, the streets get narrower and the skyscrapers are even taller (if that's possible), so much so that you'll struggle to make out the blue of the sky between the tall buildings.
-Everyone is in a hurry here, so you'll also find plenty of fast food joints where workers take a break from their day to grab a bite to eat.
+Everyone's in a hurry here, so you'll also find plenty of fast-food joints where workers take a break from their day to grab a bite to eat.

 9. Mix culture and shopping at Brookfield Place

-Speaking of shopping, the 9/11 attacks also damaged the former Winter Garden Atrium shopping mall which was then part of the World Financial Center.
-Although its structure withstood the attack, it was damaged under the rubble and the building had to be reconstructed to restore it to its former splendour and appearance.
+Speaking of shopping, the 9/11 attacks also damaged the former Winter Garden Atrium shopping mall.
+Although its structure withstood the attack, it was damaged under the rubble and the building had to be reconstructed to restore its former splendour and appearance.

-In 2002, almost a year after the event, it reopened under the name Brookfield Place and we were able to walk again through the galleries and marble staircases, enjoying the beautiful windows through which the natural light penetrates and the huge palm trees located inside the mall.
+In 2002, almost a year after the event, it reopened as Brookfield Place and we were able to walk through the galleries and marble staircases again, enjoying the beautiful glass windows that let in the natural light and the huge palm trees inside.

-This mall is a lovely place to take a break and have a snack or to browse in its luxury shops (J. Crew, Bottega Veneta, Gucci, Louis Vuitton...).
-There is even a food market called Le District specialising in French cuisine where you can order what you like and sit down to eat at the tables scattered around the premises.
+This shopping centre is a lovely place to take a break and have a snack or browse in the luxury shops.
+There is even a food market called Le District specialising in French cuisine where you can order what you like and sit down to eat at tables scattered around the mall.

 Throughout the year, Brookfield Place hosts cultural activities such as exhibitions, concerts, performing arts and children's programmes for the whole family.
 If you're travelling to New York with children, it's a good idea to check out the cultural offerings on the official website because there's always something to do.